konveyor/tackle-test-generator-cli/doc/user_guide.md

 3. `app_classpath_file`.
 The name of a text file containing all library dependencies of the app under test.
 The file should contain a list of jar files (using relative or absolute paths); for example, see the [irs classpath file](../test/data/irs/irsMonoClasspath.txt).

     If your Java project has a Gradle build file, you can alternatively specify that build file and Tackle-Test will automatically collect the application's library dependencies and create the classpath file.
-To do this, the `generate` command options `app_build_type`, `app_build_config_file`, and `app_build_settings_file` can be used; for example, see the [demo app build specification](../test/data/demo/tkltest_config.toml).
+To do this, the `generate` command options `app_build_type`, `app_build_config_file`, and `app_build_settings_file` can be used; for example, see the [splitNjoin app build specification](../test/data/splitNjoin/tkltest_config.toml).
 This feature is currently supported for Gradle only; Ant and Maven support will be added in the future.

 ### Selecting the test-generation strategy